UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 `bfill` and `ffill` are methods usually adopted when dealing with columns organized by date.
 This way, an observation can adopt a similar value to those near it.
-We will explore data columns in the next slide deck.
+We will explore date columns in the next slide deck.

 Notes: Script here